RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Chapter I deals with the Commonwealth legislature, and is divided into five parts.
       - Part I deals with general matters relating to the Parliament.
         - Section 1 vests legislative power in the Commonwealth Parliament, and defines the Parliament as constituting the Queen, the Senate (upper house) and the House of Representatives (lower house).
-        - The Queen’s representative is deemed to be the Governor-General in s 2.
+        - The Queen's representative is deemed to be the Governor-General in s 2.
-        - The Governor-General’s main parliamentary role is to assent to legislation.
+        - The Governor-General's main parliamentary role is to assent to legislation.
         - By convention, he or she always does.
-        - s 5 permits the Governor-General to dissolve the lower house “as he thinks fit”.
+        - s 5 permits the Governor-General to dissolve the lower house "as he thinks fit".
           - Again, this power is conventionally exercised on the advice of the Prime Minister.
   - The House of Representatives
     - Part III deals with the House of Representatives.
       - s 24 provides the method of election of the House
-    - As the lower house of Parliament, the House of Representatives follows the tradition of the House of Commons by being the representative “people’s house”.
+    - As the lower house of Parliament, the House of Representatives follows the tradition of the House of Commons by being the representative "people's house".
-      - Each Member of the House of Representatives represents a certain constituency or electorate, with all electorates containing roughly the same population to ensure the equality of each elector’s vote.
+      - Each Member of the House of Representatives represents a certain constituency or electorate, with all electorates containing roughly the same population to ensure the equality of each elector's vote.
   - The Senate
     - Part II deals with the Senate.
 Most of its sections mirror those in Pt III by providing for matters such as the method of electing the Senate, duration of the Senate, qualifications of voters, Senate vacancies, Senate qualifications, resignations and quorums.
     - Same as US Senate